Best for business travel

 One of the upsides to the Hilton Honors program is the range of redemption options, especially when compared to similar programs like Marriott Bonvoy.

 You can use the points you earn alongside the 130,000 earned from the welcome offer to book free nights, experiences (like dining, concerts, etc.), rental cars and Lyft rides.
 Alternatively, you can shop with points through the Hilton portal and Amazon.com, or transfer points to other accounts or partner travel programs.

-As a hotel credit card though, your best value will probably be booking complimentary nights.
+As a hotel credit card, your best value will probably be booking complimentary nights.
 Points can either cover the entire stay, or you can use cash to pay the remainder.

 Hilton uses a dynamic pricing model with point redemption ranges instead of a cut-and-dry rewards chart, so your point value could vary depending on the property, time and location that you book for.
 However, The Points Guy gauges Hilton Honors points’ market value at 0.6 cents.
 This puts them at just a little more than half the value of many other travel cards.